 The application form for the medical exemption certificate is called FP92A.
 You can get this from your doctor's surgery.
 You will need to fill in the form, then your doctor will sign it and send it off.

 Valproic acid and semisodium valproate are very similar to sodium valproate.
 They work in the same way but these medicines are sometimes given at different doses for different conditions.

 If you decide to try valproic acid or semisodium valproate instead, your doctor will explain how to come off sodium valproate safely.

 How does it compare with other medicines for epilepsy?

-There are many different medicines for treating epilepsy (anti-epileptic medicines).
-It's not possible to say that one works better than the other.
+There are many different medicines for treating epilepsy.
+It's not possible to say that one works better than the others.
 It varies from person to person and depends on the type of seizures and how often you have them.

-Before prescribing a medicine, your doctor will also take into account your age and gender, the medicines you're already taking and any other health problems you may have.
+Before prescribing a medicine, your doctor will also take into account your age and sex, the medicines you're already taking and any other health problems you have.

 If a single medicine is not preventing your seizures, then your doctor may recommend taking 2 or more anti-epileptic medicines at the same time.

-Sodium valproate works for quite a few different types of epilepsy.
+Sodium valproate works for several different types of epilepsy.
 If it's giving you side effects, or you're worried it is not suitable for you, ask your doctor or specialist to recommend a different medicine.